gracino/Ziplink-HA-Radius/Docker/README.md

 ## MySQL Backend

-Authentication table is small. nas has only 17 rows at this time.
-The main issue then is how to auto shard accounting requests and then aggregate into single read only view for Sonar based billing/reporting.
+User table is radcheck has 4000 rows.
+NAS authentication table is small, has only 17 rows at this time.
+The main performance issue is accounting, we are thinking about sharding via loadbalancing (nginx and/or dns multiple A records for nginx instances) and then aggregating accounting into single read only MySQL server for Sonar based billing/reporting.
-We will add MySQL based auth and acct.
-There are many options we will go with the highest performance options first.

 ### Performance Issues